-In underground fed meter sockets, the Customer shall terminate their load wires in the bottom lugs, and BTU's line side wires will terminate in the top lugs.
+In underground fed meter cans the customer shall terminate their load wires in the bottom lugs, and BTU's line side wires will terminate in the top lugs.

 Prior to setting an electric meter, BTU will inspect all meter loops for conformity to this manual.